neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_understanding-behavior.md

 :::

 :::{admonition} Honor Code
 This exam is open note/book/web, but must be done independently.
-Do not consult any other people (regardless of whether they are in or out of this course) in answering the questions.
-Handing in responses to assignment for grading serves as your signature of the honor code.
+Do not consult any other people (regardless of whether they are in or out of this course) or artificial intelligence (AI) in answering the questions.
+Handing in responses to the assignment for grading serves as your signature of the honor code.
 :::

 Answer all questions either electronically or by hand.
 Label each of your answers with the corresponding question number.
 Scan or convert your document to a good quality PDF.
-Upload to gradescope by the deadline.
+Upload to gradescope by the deadline -- make sure to tag all appropriate page(s) in your PDF for each question.

-***Please don't hesitate to ask for clarifation on the wording of questions and/or expectations.*** Key expectations are highlighted with font style.
-For any multiple choice question that asks for an explanation of your reasoning: I am looking for a correct answer selection as well as reasoning for selecting that answer - the reasoning should logically (and unabiguously) explain for your answer selection (*not all multiple choice questions require for reasoning*).
+**Please don’t hesitate to ask for clarifation on the wording of questions and/or expectations**.
+Key expectations are highlighted with font style.
+For any multiple choice question that asks for an explanation of your reasoning: provide a correct answer selection as well as your reasoning for selecting that answer - the reasoning should logically (and unabiguously) explain for your answer selection.
+Not all multiple choice questions require for reasoning.

 ---

-**Q1** *(2 points)*: Which of the following must be true to explain the fish's "*c-start escape*" response (in terms of evolutionary mechanisms)?
+**Q1** *(2 points)*: Which of the following must be true to explain why the fish predated by tentacled snakes have a "*c-start escape*" response (in terms of evolutionary mechanisms)?
-(**select all that apply**)
+(**choose the one correct answer**)
 a) In order for tentacled snakes to catch them, the fish must have a less stereotyped c-start behavior
 b) the fish must also have predators that cannot perform the j-shape predatory technique of tentacled snakes
 c) the fish predated by tentacled snakes must respond more slowly to startling stimuli